Ketamine: Near-death experience

 Most people who were able to remember their dreams during ketamine anesthesia report near-death experiences (NDEs) when the broadest possible definition of an NDE is used.
 Ketamine can reproduce features that commonly have been associated with NDEs.
 A 2019 large-scale study found that written reports of ketamine experiences had a high degree of similarity to written reports of NDEs in comparison to other written reports of drug experiences.

-Dependence and tolerance
+Addiction and tolerance

-Although the incidence of ketamine dependence is unknown, some people who regularly use ketamine develop ketamine dependence.
+Though there is no evidence that ketamine can cause physical dependence, some people who regularly use it can develop an addiction to it.
 Animal experiments also confirm the risk of misuse.
 Additionally, the rapid onset of effects following insufflation may increase potential use as a recreational drug.
 The short duration of effects promotes bingeing.
 Ketamine tolerance rapidly develops, even with repeated medical use, prompting the use of higher doses.
-Some daily users reported withdrawal symptoms, primarily anxiety, tremor, sweating, and palpitations, following the attempts to stop.
+Some users have reported withdrawal symptoms, primarily anxiety, tremor, sweating, and palpitations, following the attempts to stop; however, these effects have never been objectively measured in the way that physical withdrawal symptoms from drugs like opioids or benzodiazepines have.

 Brain damage

-Despite the balance of palliative benefits which planned course(s) of therapy can confer when patients face serious medical conditions, ongoing ketamine use is known to cause brain damage, including reduction in both white and grey matter seen on MRI imaging and atrophy seen on CT scans.
+Despite the balance of palliative benefits which planned courses of therapy can confer when patients face serious medical conditions, long-term ketamine abuse is known to cause brain damage, including reduction in both white and grey matter seen on MRI imaging and atrophy seen on CT scans.
 Cognitive deficits as well as increased dissociation and delusions were observed in frequent recreational users of ketamine.